crf8472/libarcsdec/README.md

 - The readers try to guess the channel ordering to recognize swapped channels.
   The default channel assignment left/right (with left = channel 0, right =
-  channel 1) works well but scenarios with different channel assignment are not well tested
+  channel 1) works well but scenarios with different channel assignment are not well tested.
-- Some readers may be more robust than others, especially the very fast RIFF/WAV PCM reader should be considered a last resort (it is valuable for debugging and testing)
+- Some readers may be more robust than others, especially the very fast RIFF/WAV PCM reader should be considered a last resort (it is valuable for debugging and testing).
 - Handling of data tracks is not implemented and data tracks are just processed like audio tracks.
 What happens is completely untested.
-- Untested on big endian plattforms
+- Untested on big endian plattforms.
-- Never built, installed or tested on Windows or Mac OS X
+- Never built, installed or tested on Windows or Mac OS X.

 ## Bugs